cosmos/sdk-tutorials/academy/2-cosmos-concepts/6-protobuf.md

 First you must define a data structure in a `.proto` file.
 This is a normal text file with descriptive syntax.
 Data is represented as a message containing name-value pairs called fields.

-Next, compile your Protobuf schema. `.protoc` generates data access classes, with accessors for each field in your preferred language according to the command-line options.
+Next, compile your Protobuf schema. `protoc` generates data access classes, with accessors for each field in your preferred language according to the command-line options.
 Accessors include serializing, deserializing, and parsing.

 ## Protobuf basics for Go